lupyuen/lupyuen.github.io/src/openocd.md

 Finally OpenOCD restarts the JTAG connection.
 And it listens for OpenOCD (TCL) commands.

-If we see `0x20000c05` and the messages above...
+If we see CPU ID `0x20000c05` and the messages above...
 Congratulations OpenOCD is now connected to PineCone's JTAG Port!

 OpenOCD is all ready to flash and debug PineCone firmware.
 (Which we'll cover in the next article)